Zwinger (Münster)

 The Zwinger in the Westphalian city of Münster is part of the old city fortifications from the Early Modern Period.
-In the Nazi era it was both a gaol and a Gestapo place of execution and was heavily damaged by allied air raids.
+In the Nazi era it was both a jail and a Gestapo place of execution and was heavily damaged by allied air raids.
 Since its conversion to a memorial the Zwinger has belonged to the Münster City Museum (Stadtmuseum Münster) and is home to the sculpture Das gegenläufige Konzert.